How can I be sure that my credit card

 the images on

-Display Supplies); knowing the actual sizes of your
+Supplies); knowing the actual sizes of your

 stamps or souvenir sheets would be helpful in choosing the

-appropriate display pages (see our
+appropriate display page or mount size (see our

 Display Ideas page for additional information).